The Smurfs: Television series

-DVD releases
+Home media

 On February 26, 2008, Warner Home Video released Season 1 Volume 1 on DVD, containing the first 19 episodes.
 On October 7, 2008, Warner Bros. released Season 1 Volume 2 on DVD, containing the remaining 20 episodes from season 1.
 Though Warner Bros. has decided to discontinue the season sets and release single-disc volume sets instead, they are reportedly still following the correct order of episodes.

 Magna Home Entertainment in Australia has released a 9-disc 50th Anniversary Collection, containing a total of 52 episodes.
 In September 2009, a Smurfette-themed collection containing 25 episodes was made available followed by the "Papa Smurf Collection" in December 2009 containing 26 themed episodes.

 In July 2010, both the Smurfette and Papa Smurf Collection were included in a special 'Favourites Collection'.
-Also releasing at the same time was the Smurfs very first feature film (produced in 1975), The Smurfs and the Magic Flute, available for the first time on DVD, in Australia.
+Also releasing at the same time was the Smurfs' first feature film (produced in 1975), The Smurfs and the Magic Flute, available for the first time on DVD, in Australia.

-November 3, 2010, witnessed the release of two "Just Smurfy" collections, each featuring episodes not yet released on DVD to the Australian market.
+On November 3, 2010, two "Just Smurfy" collections were released, each featuring episodes not yet released on DVD to the Australian market.
 December 3, 2010 saw the 3rd collection hit the market.
 A fourth Just Smurfy set was planned for release on March 2, 2011.

 Magna Home Entertainment in Australia have released Season 1 and Season 2 on August 24, 2011.
 Season 3 and Season 4 was released on October 5, 2011.
 A limited edition "Ultimate Collection 1", which features the first five seasons, was released on August 24, 2011.
 An "Ultimate Collection 2", which features Season 6 to Season 9, was released on November 2, 2011.

-The show is being released on DVD in the UK through a joint conjunction with Arrow Films and Fabulous Films Ltd. The complete 1st season was released in a four-disc box set on July 5, 2010.
+The show was released on DVD in the UK through a joint conjunction with Arrow Films and Fabulous Films Ltd. The complete 1st season was released in a four-disc box set on July 5, 2010.
 Season 2 was released on September 6, 2010, Seasons 3, 4 and 5 were released on July 1, 2013, and the original Smurfs feature film, The Smurfs and The Magic Flute, was released on DVD and Blu-ray on October 11, 2010.

 Crossovers

-Papa Smurf, Hefty Smurf, and Brainy Smurf appeared in the cartoon crossover Cartoon All-Stars to the Rescue along with Bugs Bunny and Daffy Duck (from the Looney Tunes franchise), Huey, Dewey and Louie (from DuckTales), Winnie the Pooh and Tigger, Garfield, Alvin and the Chipmunks, the Muppet Babies (Kermit, Piggy and Gonzo respectively), Slimer (from The Real Ghostbusters), ALF, and Michelangelo (from Teenage Mutant Ninja Turtles).
+Papa Smurf, Hefty Smurf, and Brainy Smurf appeared in the cartoon crossover Cartoon All-Stars to the Rescue along with Bugs Bunny and Daffy Duck (from the Looney Tunes franchise), Huey, Dewey, and Louie (from DuckTales), Winnie the Pooh and Tigger, Garfield, Alvin and the Chipmunks, the Muppet Babies (Kermit, Piggy and Gonzo respectively), Slimer (from The Real Ghostbusters), ALF, and Michelangelo (from Teenage Mutant Ninja Turtles).
 Smurfette appeared on the promotional poster, but never appeared in the actual film.